What is Biometric Authentication?

 However, some might argue that biometrics can provide more space for abuse of user privacy.
 Some users may not be OK with providing information about their physical body to every company that expects it.

-What Are Different Modes and Laws of Biometric Authentication?
+What Are Different Modes of Biometric Authentication?

 The strength of biometrics isn’t simply that they use strong identifiers to determine identity in an authentication scenario.
 Biometrics can often fit into different authentication schemes.
 Because of this, you can, and will often, see biometrics in various modes of implementation.